kylegalloway/old-kylegalloway.github.io/_posts/2015-07-28-object-oriented-programming.md

 title: Object Oriented Programming
 category: General
 ---
+> Update Aug.
+15, 2015: Here is a [Youtube video](https://www.youtube.com/watch?v=9u0DZ3fdU6Y) of the talk I gave on this topic.

 > The main idea of Object Oriented Programming is to promote code reuse and handle complexity.

 ### What is an object?